 [Replication files: here]

 Abstract: Almost half of the world’s states provide bilateral development assistance.
 While previous research takes the set of donor countries as exogenous, this article introduces a new dataset on aid giving covering all countries in the world, both rich and poor, and explores the determinants of aid donorship.
 It argues and shows empirically that democratic institutions support the setup of an aid program in richer countries but undermine its establishment in poorer countries.
 The findings hold in instrumental-variable regressions and the pattern is similar for the amount of aid.

-Abstract: This study uses an unconditional cash grant program in South Sudan that had to be terminated due to re-erupting violence to assess the socio-economic, behavioral and psychological consequences of operational problems in development programs.
+Abstract: This study uses an unconditional cash grant program in South Sudan that had to be terminated due to conflict to assess the socio-economic, behavioral and psychological consequences of operational problems in development programs.
 We combine survey data from face-to-face interviews and data from lab experiments to study the unintended impacts of the program cancellation.
 Results from LATE estimations show that those participants that failed to receive the grant display a reduction in their consumption level and their trust level.
 Women of this subgroup also display an increase in their risk aversion.
 We learn about the original program design that participants that received the grants as intended increased their consumption and savings, while business skills improved only for men.

 [Working Paper Version: AidData Working Paper 43, August 2017]